 What Is PLA?

 PLA stands for polylactic acid.
 What makes PLA so different from most other plastics is that it’s made from renewable, organic materials like sugar cane and cornstarch.
-Because its production doesn’t rely on petroleum, it can be made at a far lower cost.
+Because the production doesn’t rely on petroleum, it can be made at a much lower cost.
 This keeps prices down for the consumer while reducing PLA’s environmental footprint.

 Further, PLA degrades a lot faster than other plastics.
 A standard plastic bottle can take over a hundred years to break down whereas PLA breaks down fully within two years.
 This doesn’t mean it’s a poor choice for printing with, though; as we’ll cover in the section below.